Headnoise

-Headnoise, is early eighties old school female fronted, guitar driven, powerfully fast hardcore punk rock band.
-Founded in 1994 from the streets of Los Angeles, they have shared the stage with bands like, DI, Agent Orange, Chron Gen, JFA, T.S.O.L., Circle One, 7 seconds, Decry, Shattered Faith, Spider and others.
+Headnoise is a female-fronted hardcore punk rock band.
+Founded in 1994 in Los Angeles, they have shared the stage with bands such as DI, Agent Orange, Chron Gen, JFA, T.S.O.L., Circle One, 7 seconds, Decry, Shattered Faith, Spider and others.
 They were on the forefront of the Southern California-based "JCHC" underground movement, along with Officer Negative, following in the footsteps of bands like The Crucified, Nobody Special, and Scaterd Few.

-Musical Style and Beliefs
+Musical style and beliefs

 The band is characterized as being extremely bold and uncompromising about their faith, with guitar-driven, powerfully fast, yet sophisticated hardcore punk music and provocative lyrics.
 Their songs deal with a range of themes including modern pragmaticism, social injustice, personal struggles, and practical spiritual insights.

 Relocation to Chicago

 Originally based in Los Angeles, California, Headnoise relocated to Chicago in the year 2000 to join "JPUSA" aka Jesus people USA.

-Retirement, Reunion and Reunification
+Retirement, reunion and reunification

 After a decade of touring and releasing five albums, Headnoise announced their retirement in the winter of 2005, citing a desire to focus on their families and other ministry callings.
 However, the band did re-form shortly thereafter with only the Goodwins as original members.
 This incarnation lasted from 2011 to 2012, resulting in sparse shows and one short tour.
 The band never did write and record the long-awaited follow-up release to their last record, For Now We Know In Part:1.
 Headnoise reformed in 2017 and are playing shows again with a new lineup.